cb-nw-3/project-m1-htmlcss/myList.md

 Notes:
 - Had to use flex properties on the children of cards so that these elements can re-arrange themselves within the sub flex-item and so that the buttons can align withing a page.
+- fixed links to each button, replaced as spans.